iagoleal/iagoleal.github.io/content/posts/finite-relations-graph.md

           (D) edge (F);
 ```

+Again, to prevent all the noise, it is useful to look at the Hasse Diagram.

 ```tikz
 \node [fill = cyan!20         ] (A) []                       {};
 \node [fill = orange!50       ] (B) [above right =     of A] {};